libbyshoop/runestone/source/arlib/documentation.rst

 turn_right(): This function makes the drone rotate right.

-reset(): This function toggles the drone emergency state.
+reset(): This function gets the drone to an emergency state.
 You would see the lights turn red and then green.

 set_speed(): This function sets the drone speed.
 The default speed for drone is 0.2.
-In order to increase or decrease the speed, you can set the speed using floating point numbers between 0 to 1.

 hover(): Make the drone hover.